 |June TBD||AAU Nationals||Orlando, FL|

-JP started his coaching career in the club world back in 2013 and spent the 2017-2022 years growing Carolina Edge.
-The club started off with 4 teams in its first season and steadily grew to having 11 teams in 21/22.
-Prior to Edge, JP had a three year stint as head coach of 18 Diamond, 15 Diamond, and 16 Crystal at NC Academy while assisting 16 Diamond and 17 Crystal.
+Emma started her coaching career in the club world back in 2013 and spent the last 5 years growing Carolina Edge.
+The club started off with 4 teams in its first season and steadily grew to having 11 teams this past year in 21/22.
+The focus on youth development and exposing all of the club’s athletes to high-level college coaching is exactly what she hopes to continue bringing to Advantage.

 Emma graduated with a degree in Exercise and Sport Science in addition to Coaching Education from the University of North Carolina at Chapel Hill.
 Her education is put to good use each and every day, and she couldn’t have dreamed of a better start to her career than at NC Central, starting Carolina Edge, and taking over Mount Olive.
 Emma completed her Master’s in Physical Education with a concentration in Athletic Administration from NCCU in December 2019.

 Lastly, Emma’s favorite athlete is Roger Federer, and she has an unhealthy love for chocolate milk and Lululemon.
 If she was home more, she would definitely want a dog; and she could eat breakfast food for every meal of the day, every day.

 Mallory Brown transferred to Shaw University in the Fall of 2020 from McCook Community College to complete her education and volleyball career.
 Mallory won the CIAA Offensive Player of the Year award, leading the conference in kills per set, points per set, and being top 5 in hitting percentage for Bears this season.
 When not in the gym, Mallory is working to complete her Political Science-International Relations major.